funkybob/django-nap/docs/datamapper/index.rst

 You **have to set one of either model or queryset**, the rest of the fields can be left unset and will get their default values.

 ``model`` will tell the ModelDataMapper which model class to create the mapping for.

 ``fields`` contains a list of the fields we want the ModelDataMapper to automatically generate mappings for.
 There is a shortcut you can use and set fields = '__all__' to tell the ModelDataMapper to use all of the model fields.

 ``exclude`` is the compliment to fields, it tells the ModelDataMapper which of the fields to not create an automatic mapping for.

-``required`` is a dictionary of .... **Needs an explanation**
+``required`` dictionary is a list of overrides of the default calculated required values for fields

-``quertset`` is ... ** not sure if it's a property or a method that we override **
+``queryset``

 Here is the UserMapper rewritten to use a ModelDataMapper: